jwashek/exagora.me/_posts/xx22-11-07-do-we-need-to-turn-from-sins.md

 ## A Further Examination
 ### What is Sin?
-If we are to understand what turning from sin means, we need to define it.
+If we are to understand what turning from sin means, we first must define `sin`.
 According to the Bible, sin is transgression of the Law [(1 John 3:4)](https://www.biblegateway.com/passage/?search=1+john+3%3A4&version=KJV).
 When you break God's Law, you have sinned.
 When you sin, you break God's Law.
 This means the 10 Commandments; this means all the [613](https://evidenceforchristianity.org/how-many-of-the-613-laws-of-moses-apply-to-christians-how-do-i-know/) laws of Moses.
 Do you trust yourself to keep all those laws?
 A better question, do you even *know* what all those 613 laws are?

 ### Logical Errors
 **Keeping the Law**<br>